 One important element of the pardon saga went largely unobserved.
 Even as Gardner took much of the incoming fire in Virginia, he was also serving as a kind of bomb shelter for others – and doing so willingly, it seems fair to say.
 While the focus remained on him, for many months things were quietly happening away from the public spotlight back in England, where Jens Soering had never been forgotten.
 Without fuss or fanfare, a comprehensive response was being prepared, devastating in its impact, and relatively few knew it was coming.
 Returning to haunt Soering like Banquo’s ghost, retired Scotland Yard detective Terry Wright took the stage.

-Possessing a quick, incisive mind and a fastidious eye for detail, Wright’s professional lifetime investigating serious crime included a secondment to the UN/EU Mission in Kosovo and a five-year attachment to the FBI Laboratory at Quantico (plus service with another agency in Charlottesville, Virginia).
+Possessing a quick, incisive mind and a fastidious eye for detail, Wright had a professional lifetime investigating serious crime, which included a secondment to the UN/EU Mission in Kosovo and a five-year attachment to the FBI Laboratory at Quantico (plus service with another agency in Charlottesville, Virginia).
 He applied that experience to a root and branch re-examination of every aspect of the Soering case.
 Ken Beever and Ricky Gardner were active consultants in the endeavour, naturally, and give its closely-reasoned findings their unreserved endorsement, but it was Terry Wright as the consummate details man who did the heavy lifting on this occasion.

 The product of that intensive work was the detectives’ report to the Governor, via the Parole Board, which is a searing refutation of Soering’s claims.
 At more than 450 pages it is the definitive exposition of the evidence, a measured but unsparing demonstration of just how worthless the various reports and letters submitted by his supporters always were.
 (The same applies to the nauseating German propaganda effort that became Killing for Love, and to Bill Sizemore’s wholly discreditable book.)